 Camouflage enables an animal to remain hidden from other animals while in the wild.
 There are two ways that an animal can camouflage itself.
 These are either by making them difficult for other animals to see them or by disguising themselves.

 A jaguar uses its spots as a disruptive coloration to break up the outline of its shape.
 This also helps them to conceal body parts, making them harder to see by their prey.
 The spots are called rosettes, which help them in the forests they inhabit.

 A snowshoe hare camouflages itself by changing its color to its surroundings.
-The white fur blends into the snow, which makes up their habitat in the winter.
+The white fur blends into the snow, making up their winter habitat.
 Snowshoe hares adapt to the weather and can change their fur color depending on the season.

-During spring and summer, the snowshoe hare is a reddish-brown color, which helps them camouflage in with their surroundings of dirt and rocks.
+During spring and summer, the snowshoe hare is reddish-brown, which helps them camouflage in with their surroundings of dirt and rocks.
 In the winter, snowshoe hares change their fur color to white.
 This helps them blend in with the snow on the ground.

-In the spring and summer, the darker fur has more pigmentation, but less melanin is activated in the fur in winter.
+In the spring and summer, the darker fur has more pigmentation, but less melanin is activated in the skin in winter.
 This is due to a reaction to less exposure to light.

 With shorter days and longer nights in the winter, this causes the change to white.
 Rabbits and hares molt several times a year.
-The fur grows back a different color, helping them to camouflage from predators in different seasons.
+The fur grows a different color, helping them camouflage from predators in different seasons.

 What is Hair Made From?

 The hair or fur on a mammal is all made from the same substance.
-Hair is made from a hard protein called keratin.
+Hair is made from a complex protein called keratin.
 Amino acids and molecules form the protein.
 Mammals intake the amino acids from the protein in their diet.
-If they do not eat enough protein, then this will not support healthy hair growth.
+Eating enough protein will not support healthy hair growth if they do not eat enough protein.